 The view from the balcony of my private room in Vang Vieng, Laos.
 Double bed, A/C, hot water, fridge, $9/night.
 Read my Vang Vieng post for more details

 Have you ever wished that you could travel all over the world?
 This post is for you.
 Here is a no B.S. guide to your first major world travel experience.

 It is a lot easier than you might think.
-For me it was like having sex: after I did it the first time I thought, “Why the hell did I wait so long?
-This rocks!”
-And I haven’t quit either since.
+For me it was like having sex: after I did it for the first time I thought, “Why the hell did I wait so long?
+This is the coolest thing ever!”
+And I haven’t quit either activity since.